tregenza/Fragments/fragment_feed/fragments/0000-0000-0000-0000/presentation/document.md

 Document:

-Combine the three source documents in this order: The Zen of Fragment; The Why of Fragments; The How of Fragments
+Combine the contents of source documents in to a single clear, technical report.
+Place the documents in this order: The Zen of Fragment; The Why of Fragments; The How of Fragments

-Present in a clear, technical style.